-This post has partner links that I may receive compensation for at no cost to you.
-Thank you!
+This article has partner links that I may receive compensation from at no cost to you.
+Thank you for supporting my site by using them!

 Since I’d needed to check out of my hotel in Kuala Lumpur at 4pm, but my flight wasn’t until later that night, I had plenty of time to kill at the Kuala Lumpur International Airport.
 Between my onward ticket to New Zealand in Malaysia Airlines Business Class and my Priority Pass membership, I had several lounges I could potentially visit.
 With so much time, I decided to visit all of the ones I had access to in the KUL Satellite Terminal.
 My first stop was the Cathay Pacific Lounge, as it appeared to be the smallest of the three.